r7-labs/R7.Epsilon/README.md

 - Devs can define styles using Less.
 - Less and UglifyJS integrated into the build process.
 - Devs can use [Paletton.com](http://paletton.com) to create and customize palettes.
+- Various adjustments for mobile screens.
 - Google Adsense 728x90 banners support.
 - *Flowplayer HTML5* support (must be installed to `~/Resources/Shared/components/flowplayer`).
 - Feedback link with user-selected content (*rangy* library must be installed to `~/Resources/Shared/scripts/rangy`).
-- Various adjustments for mobile screens.

-See *R7.Epsilon* skin in action on http://www.volgau.com

 ## Acknowledgements

 Project code originally was based on Chris Hammond's [HammerFlex](https://github.com/ChrisHammond/HammerFlex) skin and utilizes some ideas of [Tidy](http://tidy.codeplex.com/) skin.
-If you are looking for a ready-to-deploy skin for DNN Plaftorm you should really try them first!
+You should really try them too!